folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "Terrace Martin said I'm mentally with layers, true" > Terrance Martin

-* Terrace Martin is a hip hop producer who has worked with Kendrick to produce numerous tracks including "Ab-Soul's Outro", "m.A.A.d city", "Real", "For Free?
-(Interlude)", "King Kunta", "These Walls", "For Sale?”, "Complexion (A Zulu Love)", "Complexion (A Zulu Love)", “untitled 05|09.21.2014”, and "Loyalty".
+* Terrace Martin is a hip-hop producer who has worked with Kendrick to produce numerous tracks including "Ab-Soul's Outro," "m.A.A.d city," "Real," "For Free?
+(Interlude)," "King Kunta," "These Walls," "For Sale?," "Complexion (A Zulu Love)," “untitled 05|09.21.2014,” and "Loyalty."

-* Given how much he has witnessed Kendrick creative process up close over multiple years and projects, Terrance Martin would know more than most people that Kendrick’s mind is always thinking on multiple layers while trying to give truth to the youth.
+* Given how much he has witnessed Kendrick’s creative process up close over multiple years and projects, Terrace Martin would know more than most people that Kendrick’s mind is always thinking on multiple layers while trying to give truth to the youth.

 {{< /details >}}